Used Car Terms Explained

 - Dollar Impact

 - An estimated cost range for a detected issue, based on typical repair and reconditioning costs.
-Calculated using Monte Carlo simulation with publicly available industry data.
+Calculated from industry repair data weighted by AI detection confidence.

 - Repaint Evidence